Trump has left governors and mayors to support some of the most vulnerable Americans during the coronavirus pandemic. But if New York City is any indication, that’s not going to work.

 It wouldn’t be hard to imagine mentally ill homeless people having nowhere to go but the streets, during a crucial moment when much of the country is trying to stay indoors for an indefinite period.

-(Disclosure: My wife works for a homeless advocacy group in New York City.)
+(Disclosure: My wife works for a social services organization in New York City.)

 Worries about the “safety net”